Samuel-Ricardo/RocketPay/README.md

   ```

-### Open the absolut path in your terminal and go to projetc:
+### Open the absolut path of project in your terminal and go to rocketpay:

   ```